Marcotsept/waffle.io/CAREERS.md

 #### Senior Software Engineer (2 openings)
 What you'll be doing:
-- Working closesly with the whole Waffle team to drive the Waffle mission forward and make our customers most successful
+- Working closely with the whole Waffle team to drive the Waffle mission forward and make our customers most successful
 - Using Javascript, NodeJS, Angular, etc. to build customer focused, full stack solutions
 - Building software that is continuously tested and deployed
 - Writing automated tests for the code you write